Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 You may be wondering what the differences are between Associate of Arts (AA), Associate of Sciences (AS), and Associate of Applied Science (AAS) degrees.

-In the most practical sense, you are going to be just fine with any of these when it comes to getting certified as a SUD counselor.
+In the most practical sense, you’re going to be just fine with any of these when it comes to getting certified as a SUD counselor.
 The part of the coursework that meets the standards will be more or less identical in any associate degree.

 The real differences come on the general education side of your studies.

 An associate of arts (AA) degree has the most traditional blend of liberal arts and general knowledge courses.
 It’s a style of study that exemplifies everything great about a college education.
-It gives you a broad range of skills in communication, critical-thinking, cultural-awareness, and problem-solving that you’ll use every day in your profession, and your social life.
+It gives you a broad range of skills in communication, critical thinking, cultural awareness, and problem-solving that you’ll use every day in both your professional and social life.

 An associate of science (AS) degree offloads some of those liberal arts classes in favor of a more focused and intensive education in your field of study.
 Expect more science classes and more in-depth coverage of counseling and substance use disorders specifically.

-An associate of applied science (AAS) degree (you might also find these listed as associate of occupational science) is almost entirely aimed at your professional development as a counselor.
-It’s the classic career-focused degree with minimal classes in general studies.
-These degrees often have the least potential for being able transfer credits to bachelor’s degree programs later on.
+An associate of applied science (AAS) degree (also known as an associate of occupational science) is primarily focused on your professional development as a counselor.
+It’s the classic career-focused degree with minimal general studies coursework.
+These degrees often have the least potential for being able to transfer credits to bachelor’s degree programs later on.

 In California, you’ll even find associate degrees in addiction counseling labeled as associate degrees for transfer (AA-T or AS-T).
-These programs have specific transfer agreements in place with schools offering bachelor’s completion programs, often available at the same school.
-Other types of associate degrees can also be eligible for transfer, but AS-T and AA-T degrees already have the details worked out, ensuring a streamlined process when it comes to credit transfers.
+These programs have specific transfer agreements with schools offering bachelor’s-completion programs, often available at the same school.
+Other types of associate degrees can also be eligible for transfer, but AS-T and AA-T degrees already have the details worked out, ensuring a streamlined process for credit transfers.

 A More General Associate Degree in Human Services Can Still Lead to Certification in California

 Not everyone shows up at their local community college on day one with a perfect vision of where they want to take their career.
-And if you know California, you know there are many different demands for assistance in the human services sector, and many ways you can help make a difference.
+California has many different demands for assistance in the human services sector, and many ways you can help make a difference.

 So it’s pretty common for people who eventually end up in substance abuse to start off with associate degrees in other human service or psychology-related fields.
 In other cases, you may be looking to build a career with a broader focus than only substance abuse counseling.
 In that case, it can be a benefit to start with a more general education in human services even as you become qualified to offer drug and alcohol counseling treatment.